 The built environment creates barriers for people with disability, these are usually created without intent.
 Generally they are the result of designers not having a “working knowledge” of disability and the end users that will be using the environment.

 Glazing bands are needed for people with vision impairment to alert them to a barrier created by clear glass, preventing them from walking through it.

-The above example illustrates how a minor bit of distortion to an image make make a glazed facade undetectable for someone with minor vision impairment.
-Note how the glazing band becomes undetectable
+The above example illustrates how a minor bit of distortion to an image makes a glazed facade undetectable for someone with a minor vision impairment.
+Note how the glazing band becomes undetectable.

 Before we consider the use of Glazing Bands, we must first understand where they are required.
 For this we refer to AS1288:2006.